6th Infantry Division (India): 6th Mountain Division

 After the Partition of India, the post-independence Indian Army reraised the 6th Division as the 6th Mountain Division in 1963.
 The division headquarters was initially at Naini Tal.
 The division is now headquartered at Bareilly and is part of the Central Command.
-The Garuda Division as it is known has been commanded amongst others by Maj Gen Siri Kanth Korla DSO, MC, and Maj Gen R Z Kabraji, AVSM, ADC.
+The Garuda Division as it is known has been commanded amongst others by Maj Gen Siri Kanth Korla, PVSM, DSO, MC, and Maj Gen R Z Kabraji, AVSM, ADC.
 Kabraji succeeded Korla and was GOC from December 1966 to January 1969.
 Maj Gen (later Lt Gen) D K Chandorkar took over from Kabraji.
-The division later relocated to Bereilly.
+The division later relocated to Bareilly.

 The division took part in the 1965 and 1971 wars.
 It was moved to Kashmir in May 1999 during Op Vijay, however, it was not deployed for operations.

 In 2005, Major General Gur Iqbal Singh, the then division commander, was found to be involved in a corruption case.
 He was tried and dismissed for corruption in late 2006.
 At that time, Brigadier G. Illangovan commanded the 99 Mountain Brigade at Chaubatia and Brigadier D.S.
 Grewal commanded the 69 Mountain Brigade in Pithoragarh, both in Uttarakhand.
 Both brigadiers reported to Singh.
 As of June 2007, both brigadiers were accused of misdirection of monies.